YMC-Minecraft/Minecraft-Pacman/README.md

 Assets folders cannot be shared across versions (i.e. you must have a dedicated assets folder for each asset version).

 Library compatibility issues with version <= 1.12: Inconsistency detected by ld.so: dl-lookup.c: 105: check_match: Assertion `version->filename == NULL || ! _dl_name_match_p (version->filename, map)' failed!

+Compatibility with legacy versions that do not include `-cp` in their manifest.

 ## License